 - Do not become cloudy over time like cubic zirconia

-- Free from exploitative mining practices
+- Conflict free and free from exploitative mining practices

 - Some people do not like the strong “disco ball” affect which intensifies in sunlight